 … and layers and layers.
 Even in the middle of summer, nights in the mountains can be cold!
 I’ve always found the coldest time is at sunrise, when the warm rays of the sun hit the mountain tops and push all that cold air down into the valleys.
 Once the sunlight reaches all the way down, it warms up substantially.
 But that morning golden hour can be chilly!

 Don’t forget about waterproof layers.
 The Rockies can experience 4 seasons in one day – so that’s warm sunshine, driving rain, a drop in temperature and maybe even snow.
 Then it will be warm and sunny again before nightfall.
 Are you ready for the changing seasons?
 I prefer a waterproof shell over thick mid-layers for summer camping.
 Make sure your shell is large enough to cover your bulkiest sweater.

 When thinking about layers, also consider your footwear.
 Waterproof footwear is best, but don’t forget the flops for those sunny days!
 If you’re looking for quality clothing and footwear in the Canadian Rockies, here are the best places to go.

 5. A Toque

-This could be in the previous section about layers, but it’s so important it warrants its own category.
+This could be in the previous point about layers, but it’s so important it warrants its own category.
 In damp weather, a toque will add that extra bit of warmth to keep you comfortable.
-I wear a toque to sleep when camping during chilly nights, and the higher you get in elevation, the more you’ll be glad you brought this important piece of clothing along!
+I wear a toque to sleep when camping during chilly nights, and the higher you get in elevation, the more you’ll be glad you brought this important piece of clothing along.

 In addition to a toque, consider mitts or gloves, even in the height of summer.
 They can keep your fingers warm when you’re cooking breakfast during those chilly mountain mornings!